MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 ---
 # Troubleshoot Database Mail issues

 This article provides a methodology on troubleshooting Database Mail issues.

-## Initial Troubleshooting Methodology
+## Initial Database Mail troubleshooting

 The basic troubleshooting algorithm is: